gbdev/gbdev.github.io/website/guides/sgb_border.md

 3. when the SNES lags, scanline 225 of the SGB border will be visible!
 You can set the topmost row of the 29th row of tiles to black to hide this

-4. if this doesn't work for you, ask for help on the [gbdev](https://gbdev.io/chat.html) channels
+4. If this doesn't work for you, you can ask for help on the [gbdev](https://gbdev.io/chat.html) channels.